 Auditors work either in public accounting, government, or for large companies helping assure compliance with government regulations and/or a company's own internal guidelines.
 Auditing positions often are good training for accountants as the accountant learns much about the workings of the specific business and business in general.
 Auditors often are promoted to management positions at a young age as auditing experience is valued by the business world.

 Tax Professionals may work as tax preparers for individuals or businesses needing tax advice and/or tax return preparation.
 Tax Professionals may also work for a corporation aiding the corporation as the company makes decisions that affect taxes paid in both the United States and other countries.
-The accounting curriculum at Grace College along with electing the second semester of Income Tax provides graduates with the background needed to begin a career as a Tax Professional.

 Cost Accountants are a valuable employee to both manufacturing companies and other service companies by providing reports and analysis detailing the cost of products and services.
 The company uses this information to set prices of products and aid in cutting costs.
 An accounting degree at Grace College prepares graduates in the background needed to provide this valuable service to companies.

 Controllers are in charge of coordinating, planning, and reporting on the financial activities of a large organization.
 Controllers work for banks, corporations, and government agencies.
 They set financial policies.
 Often they are in charge of the accounting, bookkeeping, and auditing departments and sometimes choose the accounting method a company employs.
 They supervise record keeping and set up controls to ensure efficiency and honesty.
-All financial reports made within a company go to the controller.
+All financial reports generated within a company go to the controller.
 The controller reports directly to the Chief Financial Officer of a company or organization.
 The controller also supervises the financial reports that are sent out of the company.
 These include annual reports to stockholders, tax returns, and reports to government agencies.

 Direct and coordinate activities to implement institution policies, procedures, and practices concerning granting of extending lines of credit, commercial loans, real estate loans, and consumer credit loans.
 Support the day to day international field financial operations, assuring good customer service, communication, and coordination with headquarters.